SquarerFive/bf3-bots/README.md

 # bf3-bots
 AI mod for BF3, reviving the Battlefield 2 experience

 This mod is currently in early development.
-Feel free to contribute but there is no guaruntee that the mod will be stable if you plan on using it.
+Feel free to contribute but there is no guaruntee that the mod will be stable if you plan on using it (I will only be providing support for those who wish to contribute at the moment).
 Typically the server can handle up to 24 bots, which should run on a typical computer.
 I'm not currently focused on getting this mod running on toasters.

 ## Version 0.0.1

 ## Requirements
+Python 3
+WSL2 (this will no longer be a requirement in 0.0.3)

 ### AI Server
 TODO: